 Three tracks you can take [beware of making a choice without the advice of an experienced Fulton DUI lawyer]:

-- Do nothing within 30 days of the date of your Fulton DUI arrest: In most cases, we do not recommend this path.
+- Do nothing within 30 days of the date of your Fulton DUI arrest: In most cases, our Fulton County DUI lawyers do not recommend this path.
 If you do nothing and your officer initiated an administrative license suspension action, then on the 46th day after the date of your arrest, your driving privileges will automatically be suspended by Georgia Department of Driver Services for one year with no permit to drive.
 Even if you did not receive the DDS-1205 form as a result of your Fulton DUI arrest, we still recommend that you take some sort of action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

 - Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Fulton DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Fulton DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
 There is a $150 filing fee made payable to the Dept. of Driver Services in order for DDS to process the hearing request.